 Sociology studies the ways that people organise their lives together, the constraints within which they do so, the patterns of their social behaviour, and the causes and consequences of social inequalities.
 One of the distinctive features of our Sociology programme, commended by external examiners and by our graduates, is the combination of sociological, criminological and anthropological perspectives which we provide.
 Philosophy is the systematic attempt to arrive at clear answers to profound questions about issues such as knowledge, life, morality, science and human nature using reason and argument.
-We host reading parties for students in the Highlands, and have a flourishing undergraduate Philosophy Society.
-We are home to the Centre for the Study of Perceptual Experience.
+We host reading parties for students, usually in the Highlands, and have a flourishing undergraduate Philosophy Society.

 How to apply

 This is the deadline for applications to be completed and sent for this course.
 If the university or college still has places available you can apply after this date, but your application is not guaranteed to be considered.

 Points of entry

 The following entry points are available for this course:

 Applicants to joint degrees must meet the entry requirements of both subjects.

 Please click the following link to find out more about qualification requirements for this course

 The student satisfaction data is from students surveyed during the Covid-19 pandemic.
 The number of student respondents and response rates can be important in interpreting the data – it is important to note your experience may be different from theirs.
 This data will be based on the subject area rather than the specific course.
 Read more about this data on the Discover Uni website.